Ian Baird: Coaching and managerial career

 After retiring from his playing career Ian went to Hong Kong taking charge of Instant-Dict, a team in their top division, and also the national side in 1999 for the 2000 Asian Cup qualifiers.
 He also played non-league football for Salisbury City (1997–2000) and Farnborough Town (2000–2001).

 After returning from Hong Kong he worked for a Leeds-based football agent but resigned after 3 years as he didn't enjoy the job.
 Ian set up his own contract hire and vehicle leasing company in 2003.

 He took over the part-time managerial post at Havant & Waterlooville in November 2004.
 He currently lives in Southampton with his second wife and two teenage children.

 On 3 October 2007, he was appointed manager at Conference South rivals Eastleigh, taking over from David Hughes.
 After five years in charge, he was dismissed on 11 September 2012.

 Baird was appointed assistant manager at Sutton United in October 2014 under manager Paul Doswell.
 At the end of March 2019, Doswell was fired and Baird took over as caretaker manager.
 Baird left the club on 29 April 2019.

 In May 2019, Paul Doswell was appointed manager of Havant & Waterlooville and Baird followed him as his assistant.
+Baird resigned in August 2023.